 International cases in UK courts

-Closer to home, our barristers often act in disputes about international projects that come before the UK courts.
+Closer to home, the barristers at Atkin Chambers often act in disputes about international projects that come before the UK courts.

 This may be due to a jurisdiction agreement or as a result of some other connection to the UK.
 Examples include: